tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_S101.md

     stick.(ex.
 UNetBootin under windows)
 -   Disable boost boot in BIOS Setup to allow USB stick bootable at boot time.
--   Follow Official_Arch_Linux_Install_Guide to install till reboot.
+-   Follow Installation guide to install till reboot.
--   Follow Beginners'_Guide to install your hardware driver and desktop.
+-   Follow Beginners' guide to install your hardware driver and desktop.
 -   remember to add hal in DAEMONS line of /etc/rc.conf , it will automatic detect all hardware.